Step 1: Understanding Your Financial Picture

 The thing is — it’s not that hard.
-It only becomes difficult when you try to do everything at once, in no strategic order.
-And most importantly, it’s difficult because you probably haven’t defined what financial freedom is to you.
+It only becomes an issue when you try to do it without a plan.

-That’s right!
-The very first thing you need to consider before moving forward is what financial freedom means to you.
-This means different things to many people, but for the majority, financial freedom means being able to cover your expenses (which includes all the things you need and want) without working again.
+Before moving forward, you first need to decide what Financial Freedom means to you.
+Financial freedom means different things to many people.
+Still, for the majority, financial freedom means covering your expenses (which includes all the things you need and want) without working.

 Sounds nice, doesn’t it?
-Well, if that sounds good to you, define what financial freedom means to you and keep reading as we embark on a 7-step process that will help you get on the coveted path to financial freedom.
+If that sounds good, take a minute and write down what financial freedom means to you.
+Keep reading as we embark on a 7-step process to help you get on the coveted path to financial freedom.